• Skip to main content

 As for the pickled jalapenos, I’m obsessed with the San Marcos brand.
 What separates these from your standard pickled jalapeno is the canola oil they add to the mix.
 It gives the jalapeno juice a slightly oily quality that pairs beautifully with the cream cheese.
 Also, it makes a great homemade vinaigrette base.

-Pulverize pickled jalapenos in a food processor.
+1. Pulverize the pickled jalapenos in a food processor.

 Cream Cheese Pickle Roll-Ups